 The Magic Store is a community-vetted platform that enables everyone in the community to pitch in, making sure that the allowed apps are functional and that the platform is in constant development.
 Given the platform is based on community and communication between creators and users enabled, developers get data on their dApps’ product, which is crucial to help them keep improving on the features of the dApp.
 A crypto app developer also gets to witness how their ideas function and the changes that need to be applied, which is nearly impossible to accomplish during the beta-testing phases.

 How Does Magic Square Reward its Community?

 Active users get rewarded in the form of SQR tokens—Magic Square’s crypto asset—for downloading, rating and validating apps on the store.
 With these tokens, Magic Square promotes the upkeep of quality products in the app store.

 Besides collecting SQR based on daily interaction, which is distributed to the users once a month, Magic Square awards an NFT to a selected user every month, making participation as enticing as possible.

 Blockchain app developers also gain tokens for putting their product on the site and encouraging users to use the dApp.
-Driving traffic to the app is not only beneficial for the developer but just like in an affiliate program, also for the user.
-However, different from affiliate programs, the Magic Square platform isn’t bound to any links or referral system—it is already built into the solution.
+Driving traffic to the app is beneficial not only for the developer but also for the user, just like in an affiliate program.
+However, unlike affiliate programs, the Magic Square platform isn’t bound to any links or referral system—it is already built into the solution.

-There is a variety of ways a creator might funnel traffic to their dApp, but all of the other methods heavily depend on the accessibility of the dApp itself.
-With Magic Square’s solution, a blockchain app store is leading users to find tools for their crypto-related needs in a friendly environment, encouraging them to rate and verify apps to maintain collectively a high application quality.
+There are various ways a creator might funnel traffic to their dApp, but all of the other methods heavily depend on the accessibility of the dApp itself.
+With Magic Square’s solution, a blockchain app store leads users to find tools for their crypto-related needs in a friendly environment, encouraging them to rate and verify apps to maintain a high application quality.
 With this, it also facilitates the exploration of the cryptoverse and rewards everyone for it.
 Is there any other better way to drive organic traffic to a dApp?